Install PyTorch on NYU Greene High Performance Computing Cluster.

 export PYTHONPATH=/scratch/<NetID>/miniconda3/bin:$PATH

-Now, you can activate your conda package manager by doing
+Now, you can activate your conda package manager by running:

 source /scratch/<NetID>/env.sh

-By default, new conda environment and packages will be stored in /scratch/<NetID>/miniconda3
+By default, new conda environments and packages will be stored in /scratch/<NetID>/miniconda3

 For ease of managing environments, initialize conda on shell start by using the following command after doing the above steps.
-This will allow is the activate environments using conda activate
+This will allow you to activate environments using conda activate:

 conda init